Fort Garry Hotel: History

+On December 7, 1971 at 1:30 am a fire broke out on the 7th floor causing damage to the top ten floors.
+Of the 95 guests were evacuated, only one man was hospitalized.
+The blaze took 50 firefighters two hours to get under control.
+The first three floors of the hotel remained open.

 The hotel was later owned by the Canadian National Railway after Grand Trunk was nationalized and absorbed into CN.
 In 1979, the hotel was purchased by the prominent John Draper Perrin family of Winnipeg, who operated it as an independent hotel until 1987.

 In 1987, the hotel owed CA$2.5 million in taxes and was in "urgent need of renovations to bring it up to modern-day standards."
 During this time, the hotel was briefly owned by the City of Winnipeg, before being acquired in early 1988 by a company controlled by Quebec hotelier Raymond Malenfant.
 The company purchased the hotel for $1 million with the promise of spending $12 million to renovate it.
 The hotel reopened in mid-1988 with a black-tie soiree of 750 guests.

 In the 1990s, the hotel converted its two ballrooms into a provincial government-run casino, called the Crystal Casino.
 The casino only operated for approximately 10 years, as the hotel's owners urged the government to remove it.

 In 2009, the hotel came under new ownership and was rebranded as the Fort Garry Hotel, Spa and Conference Centre.

 In August 2020, The Fort Garry became part of Choice Hotels' Ascend Collection, under managing partners Richard Bel and Ida Albo, along with the Laberge Group out of Quebec City.

 Folklore

 According to local folklore, the hotel (specifically room 202) is haunted by a female spirit.
-A woman apparently committed suicide in the room many years ago after hearing of the death of her husband in a car accident.
+A woman apparently died by suicide in the room many years ago after hearing of the death of her husband in a car accident.
 Overcome with grief, she hanged herself in the closet.
+There is no documentation to support this, no newspaper articles report a woman's death in the hotel.
+The tale changed over time, from being a man found dead to a woman dying by suicide.